-If the stress of caregiving is interfering with daily life or feels overwhelming, a professional counselor can help you manage your emotions and stressors.
-Just like you’d see a doctor if you had a physical ailment, a mental health professional can help you if you’re having some trouble emotionally.
+If the stress of caregiving is interfering with daily life or feels overwhelming, a professional counselor can help you identify and manage opportunities to lighten your load.
+Just like you would see a doctor if you had a physical ailment, a mental health professional can help you get into a balanced headspace, necessary for caregiving and decision making.

 Tips for caregiver self-care

 Resources for Alzheimer's caregivers

 If you would like help or support while taking care of your loved one, but don't know where to start, talk to their doctors – either their primary care physician or their neurologist.
 They will likely be able to connect you to local resources in your area geared toward Alzheimer's caregivers.

 You can also check out the Alzheimer's Association, and their list of various chapters throughout the states, and other resources that may be helpful.3 Social media sites, like Facebook and Instagram, can be helpful for connecting with others who are providing care to those with Alzheimer's.
 There are various virtual support groups that can provide a place to connect and ask questions.

 There are multiple articles from the National Institute on Aging that are caregiver-focused and provide ways to cope and take care of oneself.
 Another good site to check out the Alzheimer’s Association site, which includes multiple sub-pages, depending on your situation and what you might be looking for.

 Motivated by love

 Caregiving is motivated by love and requires a lot of hard work sometimes.
 Asking for help or admitting you can't do it alone is totally normal.
 Dealing with the complexities and progression of illness can be taxing and stressful.
 Alzheimer's caregiving can take an emotional toll; this is why it is especially helpful to recognize your limits, set boundaries, and maintain balance.

 Would you like to talk to others in the Alzheimer's community about caregiver self-care?
 Reach out in our forums.